 Turkey is the clean combination of skin and flesh without the bone derived from whole turkeys.
 It is an excellent source of high quality protein and essential fatty acids.

-Barley, Ground/Pearled is produced from whole barley seeds that have been scoured to remove the seed hull and bran.
-An excellent choice for specialized obesity and diabetic pet diets due to its unique nutritional make-up, modest amounts of slowly digested starch and the soluble fiber B-glucan.
-It is more digestible than whole or cracked barley.
+Barley, Ground is produced from whole barley seeds where the whole seed, including the outside hull, is ground.
+Containing modest amounts of slowly digested starch and the soluble fiber B-glucan, it is more digestible than whole or cracked barley.

-Flaxseed (also known as linseed) is rich in Omega 3 fatty acids and high in fiber.
-The Omega 3 fats in flaxseed have wide ranging health benefits, including cardiovascular, endocrine and immune system support, as well as improving coat shine and assisting the movement of food through the digestive system.
+Flaxseed is the brown seeds of the linseed plant and is rich in Omega-3 fatty acids and high in fiber.
+The Omega-3 fats in flaxseed have wide ranging health benefits, including cardiovascular, endocrine and immune system support, as well as improving coat shine and assisting the movement of food through the digestive system.

 Tomato Pomace is the mixture of tomato skins, pulp and crushed seeds, and is an excellent source of soluble fiber.
 The Pomace contains concentrated Lycopene, considered one of today's premier antioxidants, the benefits of which are actually enhanced by the heat during the cooking process.

-Taurine is a compound similar to amino acids.
+Taurine is a compound similar to amino acids which contains a minimum of 97% of 2-aminoethanesulfonic acid that is used as a nutritional supplement in cat and dog food.
 It is essential for the proper functioning of the eyes and heart.

 Vitamin E Supplement is added to almost all pet foods as a vitamin source.
 It is sometimes labeled as d-alpha-Tocopherol acetate.
 It is a fat soluble vitamin, which is required in your pet’s diet.

 Zinc Proteinate/Zinc Sulfate are compounds used as a source of zinc.
-Zinc proteinate is highly available (chelated) and is important for proper maintenance of hair, skin, bones, muscles and blood.
-It also helps with digestion and reproduction.
+Zinc is important for proper maintenance of hair, skin, bones, muscles and blood.

 Brewer’s Dried Yeast is the dried non–fermentative, non–extracted yeast of the botanical classification of Saccharomyces resulting as a by-product from the brewing of beer and ale.
 It must contain not less than 35% crude protein.
 Highly digestible protein that is rich in vitamins and minerals, especially B Vitamin Complex.